Firwanaa/automate-ppt-to-pdf/README.md

 # Automation - PPT to PDF as service
+This script automated frequent converting ppt/pptx to pdfs.
 - In the script file, modify folder locations as needed.

 ## To run the script as service - one of may ways